Driving smarter asset management

 The world is seeing sensors integrated into every aspect of our lives, from dusk–to–dawn sensing elements on outdoor lights to Bluetooth meat temperature detectors.
-Combining various sensors with wireless network technology has made it possible to transmit near–real-time data from virtually any locationeven inaccessible or potentially dangerous onesto computers and smartphones.
-Leveraging the data from sensors empowers asset owners to develop smarter, more cost-effective asset management strategies in three ways: monitoring and managing premises, tracing lost or stolen assets, and tracking asset condition over its life cycle.
+Combining various sensors with wireless network technology has made it possible to transmit near–real-time data from virtually any location.
+As a result, this can include even inaccessible or potentially dangerous ones, and data can be sent to computers and smartphones.

 Monitoring and managing premises